 I am sure it is an omission they would regret despite the beauty of the scenery of the town itself, but they assured me they would not regret the cake!

-I am equally sure they didn’t regret the time just watching the canoes, the hikers…
+I am equally sure they didn’t regret the time just watching the canoes, and the hikers and absorbing the beauty of the Alpsee.

-… and of course, true to the name of the town meaning "the high country of the swans" – also watching the swans and cygnets.
+True to the name of the town meaning "the high country of the swans" – sitting with your afternoon drink or morning coffee - or even dinner, you can watch the antics of the swans and cygnets.

-The swan family had come in a small flotilla at the sight of a willing person to feed them.
+The swan family came in a small flotilla at the sight of a willing person to feed them.

 The words of the Pink Floyd song hummed unsought in my head: